bevyengine/bevy/_release-content/release-notes/render-recovery.md

 `StopRendering` halts rendering but leaves the rest of the app alive — useful if you want to show an error screen or save state before exiting.
 `Ignore` silently swallows the error, which is the existing behavior for validation errors.
 Panicking remains appropriate for `Internal` errors, which indicate bugs.

-Be sure to test your error recovery carefully in your games; we've seen hardware-specific cases of flickering during repeated failures (as might be caused by an out-of-memory problem), which are a serious accessibility risk.
+Be sure to test your error recovery carefully in your games; we've seen hardware-specific cases of flickering during repeated failures (as might be caused by an out-of-memory problem), which are a serious accessibility risk for people with photosensitive epilepsy.
 While we're looking to solve that problem for good in later releases, we've currently opted for a conservative default.
 If you don't configure a `RenderErrorHandler`, behavior is similar to but not identical to before: validation errors are ignored, everything else sends an `AppExit` event to gracefully shut down.